-The characterization plan for Round 3 was based on obtaining coincident EBSD and SEM data1 at five locations across the stir region where prior experience indicated variations in results could be detected.
+The characterization plan for the E2E demonstration was identical to Round 3, which was based on obtaining coincident EBSD and SEM data1 at five locations across the stir region where prior experience indicated variations in results could be detected.
 Hardness and ultrasonic testing were performed consistent with past practice.
 The approach for each modality is summarized below, roughly following the order of the data that was collected.
 See the attachments for each modality for more information, where available.

 - The optical microscopy result was obtained for etched samples using a combined ocular and magnification level of 100x that focused on the FSP-affected region.
 Other magnification and contrast methods were not performed. - Microhardness testing was performed for all available samples.
 Measurements were performed on a 0.5×0.5 mm grid for all samples. - A total of five different collection sites, labeled as L01-L05, were interrogated for SEM.
 An example of the grid of locations is shown in Figure 2.
-Measurements were performed at multiple magnifications and acceleration voltages at each location with one panel per magnitude, voltage, and location.
+Measurements were performed at multiple magnifications at each location with one panel per magnitude, and location.
 The magnification levels provided a range of data for use in machine learning applications.
-The typical magnifications were 3500 and 8000, but others were also used depending on the size of grains. - A total of five different collection sites, labeled as L01-L05, were interrogated for EBSD in coincidence1 with the SEM collection sites.
+The magnifications were 1000, 2500, and 5000. - A total of five different collection sites, labeled as L01-L05, were interrogated for EBSD in coincidence1 with the SEM collection sites.
 An example of the grid of locations is shown in Figure 2 with hardness data from a previous round shown in the background to inform how much spatial variation might be expected.
 Spatial variation in grain sizes was detected and all results are listed in Attachment A. But Location L02, being proximate to the reported data in earlier rounds, was only reported in the tabulations found in the next section. - The approach for UT was invariant across all measurements and rounds in the MCPC Project in terms of spatial extent (i.e., full volume of each UT sample), spatial resolution, transducer frequency, etc. See archived electronic files along with technical references describing this work for details.